davisliang/davisliang.github.io/_pages/about.md

 I am a Sr. Research Scientist at [Meta AI (formerly Facebook AI)](https://ai.facebook.com/), working on natural language processing research.
 My current academic pursuits involve understanding the underpinnings of how foundation models learn.

 Prior to Meta, I worked on information retrieval, machine translation, and speech recognition as an Applied Scientist at Amazon (AWS) AI.
-At Amazon, I worked with a group of wonderful scientists whose creativity and enthusiasm are the primary reasons why I have not abandoned society to peddle art NFTs from a sizeable digital estate in the Fashion Street district of Decentraland.
+At Amazon, I worked with a group of wonderful scientists whose creativity and enthusiasm are the primary reasons why I have not abandoned society to peddle art NFTs from a sizeable digital estate in Fashion Street district, Decentraland.

 I also worked as a Software Engineer at Yahoo and obtained my MS degree in Computer Science from UC San Diego, where I was advised by [Prof. Gary Cottrell](https://cseweb.ucsd.edu/~gary/).
 During my undergrad, I was fortunate enough to work with [Prof. Michael J Tarr](https://www.cmu.edu/dietrich/psychology/people/core-training-faculty/tarr-michael.html) exploring how humans perceive faces and scenes.